kaiharuto/Portfolio/README.md

 # Portfolio
-Showcase of Game Dermos For Implementation in Ad Campaigns
+Showcase of Game Demos For Implementation in Ad Campaigns